ivanarasch/SourceSeparation/README.md

 Another common downfall of BSS is the handling of phase.
 Stoller, Ewert, and Dixon (2018) highlight that magnitude-only spectrogram-based source separation methods often ignore phase information, which effectively limits performance and can lead to outputs which are perceptually inadequate for human listeners.
 In their work, the authors discuss possible avenues to address these issues, such as the Wave-U-Net technique, which is used by Demucs.
 Wave-U-Net implements a neural network architecture so as to separate sources from a full mix with the time-domain representation directly.
 It employs encoder and decoder layers of varying lengths (downsampling and upsampling), recognizing timbral and rhythmic patterns within the song so as to separate sources from the mix.
 In such, Wave-U-Net avoids STFT-based phase reconstruction, resulting in a reduction phase-related limitations.
 However, it still generally relies on intrusive metrics like SDR, which require isolated stems for evaluation.

 This naturally raises the question of the quality and practicality of evaluation metrics.
 Undoubtedly, the current methods most commonly used for BSS evaluation leave much to be desired.
 In one paper by Bereuter, Stahl, Plumbley, and Sontacchi (2025) the authors examine these limitations and propose moving towards evaluation implementations and metrics that are increasingly perceptually grounded and better reflect human listening.
 The principal contribution of their work suggests a redefinition of evaluation, specifically for singing voice separation, proposing learned embedding spaces instead of the standard waveform-level comparisons.
 These proved to correlate more strongly with human judgements.

 The paper outlines several models that exemplify this new perceptual, reference-free evaluation paradigm, such as XLS-R-SQA, Audiobox Aesthetics, PAM and SingMOS.
 These methods offer a reference-free evaluation which is advantageous for generatively separated sources, as opposed to the traditional metrics which rely on ground truth stems.
 This reliance can often lead to penalization of perceptually adequate outputs that diverge from the reference waveform.
 Contrarily, embedding based metrics such as ViSQOL, multi-resolution STFT, MERT, and Music2LatentTraditional align more accurately with human evaluation.
 These models also attack the problem of reliance on pre-split tracks, allowing for source separation of potentially any song.

 In conclusion, after being able to draw that BSS struggles with conditions out of the ordinary, and paired with our research question, we designed the two previously mentioned experiments to judge the performance of the models chosen.
 The first experiment serves the purpose of determining what non-vocal elements cause the most interference and result in poor outputs.
 The second tests how the models can perform on processed, or unusual inputs.
 These both serve the purpose of filling gaps in the literature reviewed, as many discuss more technical things but don’t tackle more commonplace, production and engineering focused problems.

-## 3. Pipeline:
+## 3. Pipeline

-We chose the following pipeline:
+We chose the following pipeline for our project for each experiment:

 #### Experiment 1: Impact of instrumental interference on isolation of vocal tracks when processed using Spleeter and Demucs